Voxelotor: History

-Voxelotor was granted accelerated approval by the U.S. Food and Drug Administration (FDA) in November 2019.
+Voxelotor was granted accelerated approval by the US Food and Drug Administration (FDA) in November 2019.
 The FDA granted the application for voxelotor fast track designation and orphan drug designation.

 The approval of voxelotor was based on the results of a clinical trial with 274 participants with sickle cell disease.
 The FDA granted the approval of Oxbryta to Global Blood Therapeutics.